 The main research facility in the DIFFER PSI-Lab is Magnum-PSI, a linear plasma generator that allows us to study plasma-wall interactions in a fusion reactor.
 A cascaded arc plasma source produces a hot, dense plasma which is guided to the target by a superconducting magnet.
-A multitude of diagnostics is employed to analyse the plasma and the wall material during and after exposure.
+A multitude of diagnostics is employed to analyze the plasma and the wall material during and after exposure.
 Magnum-PSI is a user facility, open to external researchers.

-The above picture shows the Magnum-PSI set-up in a 3-dimensional view.
-In the middle part of the drawing, the superconducting magnet can be seen surrounding most part of the vacuum vessel.
+The picture shows the Magnum-PSI set-up in a 3-dimensional view.
+In the middle part of the drawing, the superconducting magnet can be seen surrounding most of the vacuum vessel.
 The magnet system and the modular vacuum vessel are placed on separate rail systems.
 The three pump sets and their tubing are visible in the top left.
 In the top right, the tube of the movable plasma source is visible.
 In the bottom left, the target can be retracted under vacuum into the Target Exchange and Analysis Chamber (TEAC) by a long bellow system.
 After exposure and retraction, targets can be analyzed in the TEAC with surface analysis equipment, for example with our ion beam facility.

 The most important design parameters in terms of performance can be summarized as: